DYT-Flyer/HW1_CPS561_Fall_2023/README.md

 Per HW tutorial, I have added:

-- Materials, PhsMaterials, Prefabs, Scripts
+- Materials, PhysMaterials, Prefabs, Scripts
 - Laid out a basic 2D level built in 3D
 - Ability to collect coins
 - Ability to jump when only touching an asset